Please enable JavaScript in your browser to complete this form.

 Let’s Prep:

-This beauty of making this candied bacon roses recipe is it’s simplicity.
+The beauty of making this candied bacon roses recipe is it’s simplicity.
 These come out delicious every single time – just don’t burn them!
-When it’s done you’re left with sweet, smoky and the bacon-y flavor with just a hint of spice that you expect!
+When it’s done you’re left with sweet, smoky, and the bacon flavor with just a hint of spice that you expect!
 These really are a home run every time!

 candied bacon